 Organizations should develop cybersecurity strategies, procedures and policies with their various providers and business partners to ensure that their shared solutions have been audited to validate their security.
 In alignment with the aforementioned Zero Trust policy, a cybersecurity strategy must include third-party risks.

 Determine what needs to be protected, identify what you are legally required to protect, and clearly define who manages the security of each given component used by both parties.
 Each should agree on measures taken to secure their part so that there no grey zones left unsecured.

 They should also determine an incident response procedure so they know how to react in the event of an attack/breach.
 These procedures should be clearly outlined and updated when necessary so everyone stays vigilant and updated.

 When possible, organizations should demand that their business partners and providers comply with security standards (Such as SOC, ISO27001, or even their own) to limit the financial impact of a breach for all parties involved.

 When it comes to cybersecurity, today’s companies need to be constantly vigilant about risks to their data because of the constant shifts of technology and how quickly hackers adapt to those shifts.
-Staying ahead of them is imperative to keeping your information and networks safe.
-Our company specializes in analyzing security risks and determining where your vulnerabilities so you can prevent cyberattacks.
-Request a free quote today or contact us for more information on how to keep your company safe in 2020.
+Staying ahead of them is imperative to keeping your sensitive data and critical systems safe.